iamcest/covid19-slides/covid-19-cxh-slides.md

 - covid-19 is increasingly common in the UK population just now; for most people it's a mild self-limiting disease characterised by cough and fever secondary to respiratory infection with sars-cov2; however, some people need hospital admission and some of those need ITU.

 #

 - demand for hospital admission and ITU will shortly outstrip supply; case fatality rate is probably around 1% (country figures depend on case definition and how much testing is done). no significant sex difference, risk factors for hospital admission include having contact with a confirmed case, being older, being a healthcare worker, having comorbidities such as pre-existing respiratory and cardiovascular diseases and diabetes, smoking.

 #

-- droplet (can't travel more than 1m, can persist on surfaces, surgical mask helpful) +/- aerosol transmission (can travel more than 1m, surgical mask not helpful). social distancing, hand hygeine, and in a hosp setting appropriate use of PPE are important.
+- droplet (can't travel more than 1m, can persist on surfaces, surgical mask helpful) +/- aerosol transmission (can travel more than 1m, surgical mask not helpful). social distancing, hand hygiene, and in a hosp setting appropriate use of PPE are important.

 # key clinical features of covid-19

 #

-- it's a chamelion (can present in lot of different ways, can hide in plain view)
+- it's a chameleon (can present in lot of different ways, can hide in plain view)

 #